JimmyKenMerchant/Python_Codes/midi/README.md

 * The baud rate of UART in MIDI is 31250 baud rate.
 However, in this README, UART is set with 115200 baud rate to drive midi2serial because of holding compatibility with microcontrollers.
 You can also see the MIDI plugs and jacks, MIDI IN and MIDI OUT schematics, which are needed to be DIY.
 I suppose this project is used with [my Raspberry Pi project](https://github.com/JimmyKenMerchant/RaspberryPi).

 * I also recognize that you want DTM on Linux.
-You can install software MIDI Synths, e.g., ZynAddSubFx, FluidSynth, etc. These work with packages used in this project and show in the tabs of QjackCtl (these have to connect with the system in "Audio" tab to sound).
+You can install software MIDI synths, e.g., ZynAddSubFx, FluidSynth, etc. These work with packages used in this project and show in the tabs of QjackCtl (these have to connect with the system in "Audio" tab to sound).

 **Usage on Raspbian (One of Linux Distributions) with Raspberry Pi**